 | Standardizing by capture time order | exiftool + keep filename extensions |

 For everyday use, Finder is enough.
 If you want a repeatable workflow, use Automator.
 For more serious file operations, move on to Terminal step by step.
+Always test the rule on copies first, especially when the files are synced through cloud storage.
 For broader Mac operations, also see Mac Troubleshooting Guide.